On Learning to Summarize with Large Language Models as References: Methods

 \paragraph{GPTRank for Summary Quality Evaluation}

-Instead of leveraging the LLM predicted probability, recent work, e.g., G-Eval~\citep{Liu2023GEvalNE}, has proposed LLM-based automatic evaluation methods by formulating the evaluation task as a text completion or infilling task for the LLMs.
-For example, given the source article and a summary, the LLM can be asked to provide a numerical quality score for the summary.
-However, as \citet{Liu2023GEvalNE} has found that LLM predicted scores are not diverse enough and different candidate summaries are likely to receive the same score, we propose a \textit{ranking} task to the LLM.
-The proposed evaluation method, \textbf{GPTRank}, requires the LLM to provide a \textit{\textbf{ranking}} to a list of different candidate summaries for the same source article.
-Moreover, since recent work~\cite{Liu2022OnIS, Liu2023GEvalNE} has found that language generation models can benefit from a self-explaining or planning stage for an evaluation task, we prompt the LLM to first generate an \textit{\textbf{explanation}} before providing the actual ranking.
-The ranking is then used to sort the set of candidate summaries used in contrastive training (Eq.~\ref{eq:ctr-2}).
-We provide an example of using GPTRank in Fig.~\ref{fig:gptrank}.
+Instead of leveraging the LLM predicted probability, recent work, e.g., G-Eval~\citep{liu-etal-2023-g}, formulates the automatic evaluation as a text completion or infilling task for the LLMs, requiring them to provide a numerical quality score for an evaluation task.
+We extend this evaluation method, which we coin \textbf{GPTRank}, by requiring the LLM to provide a \textit{\textbf{quality ranking}} to a list of different candidate summaries for the same source article.
+Moreover, since recent work~\cite{liu-etal-2023-g} has found that language models can benefit from a self-explaining stage for an evaluation task, we prompt the LLM to first generate an \textit{\textbf{explanation}} before providing the actual ranking.
+The ranking is then used in contrastive learning (Eq.~\ref{eq:ctr-1}).